thekain9/TO-DO-APP/README.md

-TO-DO APP
+# TO-DO APP

-This repository contains a To-Do application built with Express for the backend and React for the frontend.
+Welcome to the heart of productivity.
+Inside this dynamic repository lies the magic of a sleek To-Do application.
+A robust backend crafted with the power of Express, seamlessly dancing with a lively React frontend.
+Together, they create the perfect symphony to bring your to-do list management to life!
+Dive in, explore, and witness the fusion of technology that powers this fantastic productivity tool.

-PREREQUESITES
+## PREREQUESITES

 Ensure you have Node.js installed.
 You should also have npm installed (which comes with Node.js).

-GETTING STARTED
+## GETTING STARTED

 Clone the repository
 1. Using HTTPS: